This is the Professional Version.

 Review of systems should seek symptoms of possible causes, including diarrhea and steatorrhea (malabsorption syndromes such as celiac sprue. tropical sprue, disaccharidase deficiency, and pancreatic insufficiency) and weight loss (cancer, chronic malabsorption).

-Past medical history should review all components of the diet for possible causes (see page Some Causes of Gas-Related Complaints).
+Past medical history should review all components of the diet for possible causes (see Table: Some Causes of Gas-Related Complaints).

 Chronic, recurrent bloating or distention relieved by defecation and associated with change in frequency or consistency of stool but without red flag findings suggests irritable bowel syndrome.